Equity, Diversity and Inclusion

 Related FAQs

 • Throughout the strategic planning process, the College has carefully considered stakeholder feedback in order to ensure that the 2020-2023 Strategic Plan provides clarity with respect to the College’s direction and priorities moving forward.
-In terms of next steps, the College will implement and measure its progress toward each of the priorities and objectives set out in the Strategic Plan, including the strategic priority of increasing diversity, equity and inclusion.
+In terms of next steps, the College will implement and measure its progress toward each of the priorities and objectives set out in the Strategic Plan, including the strategic priority of increasing equity, diversity and inclusion.
 The Strategic Plan will be operationalized on an annual basis through the budget and work plan.
 Careful consideration will be given to the various approaches that will be undertaken to identify, respond to and operationalize each strategic priority and objective.
 Progress on the goals and activities described in the annual work plan will be reported on at each Council meeting and highlighted in the College’s Council meeting highlights, eBulletins, annual reports and other communications.
 All of these steps ensure that the Strategic Plan is a living document that provides the foundation and guidance for all College decisions over the next four years.

 • The College believes that profound societal, political and institutional changes are needed to address anti-Black racism and other forms of systemic oppression.
 Through its new Strategic Plan, Council has indicated its commitment to moving forward on the challenging and very important issues of diversity, equity and inclusion as they relate to the College’s regulatory role.
 This overarching priority encompasses anti-Black and anti-Indigenous racism, and other forms of systemic oppression which disproportionately affect racialized communities.
 We recognize that these critical issues directly impact the work of our registrants, and the College’s communications, resources and other materials will continue to support registrants in practising ethically and professionally and to reflect our public protection mandate.